AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/search-assets.md

 ## Resultados e problemas de pesquisa inesperados {#unexpected-results}

 <!--
-**Partially related or unrelated search results**: Experience Manager may display seemingly partially related or unrelated assets, alongside the desired assets in the search results.
+**Partially related or unrelated search results**: AEM may display seemingly partially related or unrelated assets, alongside the desired assets in the search results.
 If you enable Enhanced Smart Tags, the search behavior changes slightly.
 See how it changes [after smart tagging](#withsmarttags).
 -->

 | Erro, problemas, sintomas | Possível motivo | Possível correção ou compreensão do problema |